SystemsApproach/private5g/core.rst

 as an 802.11 address plays in a LAN, and the Mobile Core behaves just like any access router.

-Second, whether a device connects to a RAN or WiFi, it is automatically assigned a new IP address any time it moves from one wireless coverage domain to another.
+Second, whether a device connects to a RAN or or some other access network, it is automatically assigned a new IP address any time it moves from one coverage domain to another.
 Even in the RAN case, ongoing calls are dropped whenever a device moves between instantiations of the Mobile Core (i.e., mobility is supported only *within* the region served by a given Mobile Core).
-But this is typically not a problem for either RAN or WiFi because mobile devices are typically clients requesting service; they just start making requests with their new IP address.
+But this is typically not a problem for the RAN (or for any other access network, for that matter) because mobile devices are typically clients requesting service; they just start making requests with their new IP address.